jwworth/til/README.md

 _101 TILs and counting..._

-This is a collection of short articles about things I have learned.
+This is a collection of short articles about things I've learned.
 They are too short for my [blog](https://www.jakeworth.com/).

 I stole this idea from [jbranchaud/til](https://github.com/jbranchaud/til/),